anuragkr90/weak_feature_extractor/README.txt

+#Details in Paper "KNOWLEDGE TRANSFER FROM WEAKLY LABELED AUDIO USING CONVOLUTIONAL NEURAL NETWORK FOR SOUND EVENTS AND SCENES" at ICASSP 2018

+# Check out this webpage "http://www.cs.cmu.edu/~alnu/TLWeak.htm"

-# bare minimum to illustrate how to extract features using the trained model.
+# This code provides the  bare minimum to obtain audio representations using Deep CNN models trained on weakly labeled data (Audioset - Balanced set)

 1. call the main function in feat_extractor - returns 1024 or 527 dimensional features